 As the child of a service family, Tim grew up in various places, including four years in the American midwest towns of Fairborn and Yellow Springs in Ohio.
 He ended up in Haddenham, a large village in Buckinghamshire.
 He won a scholarship to read mathematics at Keble College, Oxford, but switched his degree course, graduating in philosophy and psychology in 1987.
 In 1996 he completed a Master's in philosophy at Birkbeck College, London.

-Tim lives in Walthamstow, London with his partner and their fourteen-year-old daughter, having moved to London in 1987, and to the area in 1996.
+Tim lives in Walthamstow, London with his partner and their fifteen-year-old daughter, having moved to London in 1987, and to the area in 1996.
 He was until 2012 a parent volunteer in a local Woodcraft Folk group, and he is involved in Wood Street First, a local community group that was set up in 2012.
 He prefers to walk or cycle to get around (and sometimes just for fun).
 As a parent, Tim is trying hard to practice what he preaches.

 Tim believes that children and young people have the potential to be more resilient, responsible, capable and creative than we give them credit for.
 Yet their lives are becoming ever more scheduled, controlled and directed.
 If children are to enjoy and make the most of their lives, we need to revisit and revise our ideas of what a good childhood looks and feels like.
 We need to reconnect children with the people and places around them, and with the natural world on their doorstep.
 We need to design neighbourhoods so that it is easy for children to walk, cycle, get closer to nature and play near their homes.
 We need to improve play and recreational spaces and services, and ensure that schools, nurseries and childcare settings give children time and space for play and exploration.
 We need to support parents, so they feel able to give their children some of the freedoms that previous generations enjoyed when they were young.
 We need to accept that it is natural and healthy for children to take risks, make mistakes, have everyday adventures and test themselves and their boundaries.
 In short, we need to expand the horizons of childhood.